SkyflowFoundry/credentials_exchange/README.md

-This project uses a jwt acces token taken by auth0 in order to generate a skyflow bearer token.
+This project uses a jwt access token taken by auth0 in order to generate a skyflow bearer token.
 It can be helpful for potential customers new to the skyflow API, and needing to see how it works while using their previous authentication methods.

+DESCRIPTION: This program requires a auth0 token in client.js, which then is used in main.go under the method generateBearerToken.
+It then requires skyflow credentials, which will be inputted in credentialsPath, to translate and display then skyflow bearer token generated from the code.

 TECH USED: Javascript, Go